32blogby Studio Mitsu

 Constraint: don't change existing API behavior — new fields are optional.

 Using a consistent prompt structure like this eliminates the "I updated the schema but forgot to update the API" bug.
+Missing a validator update is a common cause of 400 errors that only show up on the create endpoint.

 Here's a checklist to run after every schema change: